alexpop/data-proxy/README.md

 ## About

 Send data to Azure Log Analytics with one line of code:

 ```bash
 curl -X POST http://127.0.0.1:4000/azure/workspace/wks-americas/log/WebTest -d '{"hello":"2021"}'
 ```

+^ this assumes the data-proxy service is listening for requests on TCP port 4000.
+See more details below.

 ## Spin the service quickly via docker